vibhorme/cdice/README.md

 # dice

- this is a dice game created using javascript
+ this is a dice game created using vanila javascript